 Here’s How To Invest in Your 20s and 30s

 To live in a world where anything and everything is monetized isn't an easy job.
 Financial independence is crucial for a person to live happily and freely.
-Under such circumstances, earning money isn't enough to have a good financial status quo.
-Actively the money we earn into some assets or plans is similarly important.
+Under such circumstances, earning isn't enough to have a good financial status quo.
+Actively investing the money we earn into some assets or plans is similarly important.
 If you have already cultivated the knack of investing, then nothing like it.
-Here's how you can start investing in your 20s and 30s so no one can shame you for your spree next time:
+Here's how you can start investing in your 20s and 30s so no one can shame you for your shopping spree next time:

 1)Explore the world of compound interest by investing early